This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Serve the crockpot chicken Alfredo with a side of garlic bread or a simple green salad.
-Roasted broccoli florets, air fryer Brussels sprouts, or other veggies make delicious side dishes too!
+- Serve the crockpot chicken Alfredo with a side of garlic bread or a simple green salad.

 Yes, it is safe to put raw chicken in a slow cooker.
 You will want to make sure that the internal temperature of the chicken reaches 165°F before serving.

-Heavy cream is typically better for Alfredo sauce since it produces a richer and creamier texture.
+Heavy cream is typically better for Alfredo sauce because it produces a richer and creamier texture.
 However, you can use milk as a substitute if desired.
 Just note that the sauce will be thinner.

 Yes, heavy whipping cream can be used in place of heavy cream for Alfredo sauce.
 They are essentially the same thing, with heavy cream having only a slightly higher percentage of milk fat.